Xeryon-Precision/XLA-INTG_prog_examples/README.md

 # Xeryon CANopen Example

 This repository provides structured examples for working with CiA 402-compliant devices from Xeryon over CANopen.
-It includes modular scripts for configuration, homing, and profile position movement, using a consistent logging and state machine approach.
+It includes modular scripts for configuration, homing, and profile position movement.

 ## Wiring